Water Reclamation Facility

 In January 2004, the City Council authorized an in-depth analysis on wastewater treatment options for the City.
 In October 2004, the City Council directed staff to pursue construction of a wastewater reclamation facility and authorized the City Manager to pursue a site for the facility.
 The proposed Wastewater Reclamation Facility and all associated infrastructure was estimated to cost approximately $321.3 million and was to be funded with bond proceeds and capital reserves.

 Construction of this facility was substantially completed in August 2011.
-The Water Reclamation Facility is up and running with a currently average daily flow of 17 million gallons a day (MGD).
+The Water Reclamation Facility is running with a currently average daily flow of 17 million gallons a day (MGD).
 This allows independence from the City of Las Vegas and Clark County Water Reclamation District wastewater treatment rates and provides the City with the ability to maximize efficiencies of operations and water resources.

 The WRF is staffed with highly trained personnel who operate and maintain the facility 24 hours a day, 365 days a year through an extensive computerized operational system.